-For details on how to change the port number of the manager, refer to the following:
+To change port numbers after installing the manager, refer to the following:

 - "8.2 Changing Port Numbers" in the "User's Guide VE"

 ephemeral Port

 When the range of ephemeral port numbers on Windows is changed, the ephemeral port and the port to use conflict.
 In that case, select a port number which is not included in the range of the ephemeral port numbers.